morningred88/AWS/Advanced_Storage_notes.md

   * Give you a way to expand NFS on premises by leveraging S3 in the back end.
   * Integration between file gateway and active directory to provide authentication at file gateway level.

+* **Volume gateway: 2 types**
+  * **Stored Volumes**: gateway creates AWS EBS snapshot for application server.
+Then the snapshot can be stored in S3.
+It is block storage in Amazon S3.
+  * **Cached volumes**: Low-latency access to your most recently used data.